Alan Milburn: Later career

 In July 2012, Milburn was appointed as Chair of the Social Mobility and Child Poverty Commission.
 He served until his resignation in December 2017.

 In 2013 Milburn joined PricewaterhouseCoopers (PwC) as Chair of PwC's UK Health Industry Oversight Board, whose objective is to drive change in the health sector, and assist PwC in growing its presence in the health market.
 Milburn continued to be chairman of the European Advisory Board at Bridgepoint Capital, whose activities include financing private health care companies providing services ito the NHS, and continued as a member of the Healthcare Advisory Panel at Lloyds Pharmacy.
 As of 2022 he remains a Senior Adviser to PwC.

 In 2015, Milburn became Lancaster University’s third Chancellor, taking over from the mountaineer Chris Bonington.

 Early in 2015, Milburn intervened in the British election campaign to criticise Labour's health plans, which would limit private sector involvement in the NHS.
 Milburn was criticised for doing so while having a personal financial interest in the private health sector.
 In 2017, Milburn was touted as a possible leader of a pro-EU movement after Brexit.

+In November 2025, Milburn was asked by prime minister Keir Starmer to look at why one million 16 to 24-year-olds in the UK were not in education, employment or training.
+Milburn published an interim report on 28 May 2026, stating that "a rising tide of mental ill-health, anxiety, depression [and] neurodiversity" is a central driver of economic inactivity among young people.
+The government noted the number of NEETs in the UK was twice as high as Ireland, Japan, and other advanced economies.
+Milburn explained: "What is shameful is that we've discovered in the course of this review for every £25 that we spend keeping young people on benefits, we spend only a pound helping them get into work through employment support."